Master the fundamentals of laws and regulations in health care

 Students may select any four courses out of the current list.

-Become familiar with the different models and facility requirements for how health care is organized and delivered through licensure and the accreditation process.
-Discuss the latest advances in health care technology, including health information exchanges and telemedicine.
+Become familiar with the different models for how healthcare is organized and delivered through the licensure and accreditation process.
+The regulatory requirements for employment at health facilities through medical staff membership will also be covered.
+The course concludes with an in-depth focus on compliance requirements and privacy protection with advances in health technology, including health information exchanges.

-Examine the constitutional underpinnings of public health interventions, understand the respective roles of local, state, tribal, and federal governments with respect to public health, and reflect on the balance between individual rights and governmental interests in protecting the public’s health.
+This course examines the constitutional underpinnings of public health interventions.
+In addition, students will learn about the respective roles of local, state, tribal, and federal governments with respect to public health, and reflect on the balance between individual rights and governmental interests in protecting the public’s health.

 "This program has given me a deeper understanding of the legal system, and how it interacts with our healthcare system.
 The program felt very diverse and encouraged collaboration."